-At Genki, in addition to Danish National laws, there a several rules that participants must abide by, in order to ensure that everyone has a good time at the convention.
+At Genki, in addition to Danish National laws, there a several rules that dealers must abide by, in order to ensure that everyone has a good time at the convention.
+Additionally, all individuals are expected to follow Genki’s general rules.

 - You may not sell items that do not adhere to Danish law – this includes bootlegs, which are strictly forbidden.